trthomps/gosoap/README.md

 }
 ```

-The code is very loosely based off the SOAP client that is part of the https://github.com/hooklift/gowsdl project.
+The code is very loosely based off the SOAP client https://github.com/textnow/gosoap.

-See https://github.com/rmrobinson-textnow/gowsdl for a heavily forked version of the above gowsdl project that auto-generates code from WSDL files that uses this library for performing the SOAP requests.